paillave/Etl.Net/docs/docs/quickstart/installation.md

 ## Learn more

-The most essential features are explained in the [tutorial](/docs/tutorials/backbone).

-Other common patterns and recipes are described [here](/docs/recipes/dealWithFiles).
+Learn about the [most essential features](/docs/tutorials/backbone), and get it touch with [common patterns and recipes](/docs/recipes/dealWithFiles).